The Rise of AI: From Machine Learning to Generative Intelligence

 The Safety Concerns

-• Some forms of governance and oversight
+• A small set of governance and AI-oversight roles

 Is AI Really Taking Jobs?